-Kyphoplasty is a newer treatment for patients immobilized by the painful vertebral body compression fractures associated with osteoporosis.
-Like vertebroplasty, kyphoplasty is a minimally invasive procedure that can alleviate up to 90% of the pain caused by compression fractures.
-In addition to relieving pain, kyphoplasty can also stabilize the fracture, restore height, and reduce deformity.
+Balloon Kyphoplasty is a newer minimally invasive surgical treatment for painful vertebral body compression fractures sometimes associated with osteoporosis.
+Kyphoplasty is unique in that it utilizes a balloon technology that expands the compressed bone to help restore lost vertebral body height while creating a void into which bone cement is injected.
+In addition to relieving fracture pain, kyphoplasty can stabilize the fracture, restore lost vertebral height, and reduce deformity.

 How is Kyphoplasty Performed?

 Kyphoplasty is performed under local or general anesthesia.
-Using image guidance x-rays, two small incisions are made and a probe is placed into the vertebral space where the fracture is located.
+Using fluoroscopic image guidance, two small skin incisions are made, and a probe is inserted into the vertebral body space where the fracture is located.
 The bone is drilled and a balloon, called a bone tamp, is inserted on each side.
-These balloons are then inflated with contrast medium (to be seen using image guidance x-rays) until they expand to the desired height and removed.
-The balloon does not remain in the patient.
-It simply creates a cavity for the cement and also helps expand the compressed bone.
+These balloons are then inflated with contrast medium (to be seen using fluoroscopy, real time x-ray) until each balloon expands to the desired height, and then are removed.
+The balloon does not remain in the patient—it simply creates a cavity for the cement and also helps expand the compressed vertebral body bone.

-The spaces created by the balloons are then filled with PMMA, the same orthopaedic cement used in vertebroplasty, binding the fracture.
+The spaces created by the balloons are filled with the same orthopaedic bone cement used in vertebroplasty—and this cement binds and stabilizes the fracture.
 The cement hardens quickly, providing strength and stability to the vertebra, restoring height, and relieving pain.

-Limitations in the traditional treatments of vertebral compression fractures have led to the refinement of such procedures as vertebral augmentation, kyphoplasty, and vertebroplasty.
-These procedures provide options for compression fractures and are designed to relieve pain, reduce and stabilize fractures, reduce spinal deformity, and stop the “downward spiral” of untreated osteoporosis.
+Limitations in the traditional treatment of vertebral compression fractures (VCFs) have led to the refinement of vertebroplasty, balloon kyphoplasty, and vertebral augmentation (ie, Kiva® System).
+Each procedure provides options for treatment of vertebral compression fractures and may help relieve pain, reduce and stabilize fractures, reduce spinal deformity, and stop the “downward spiral” of untreated osteoporosis.

 Additional benefits of these procedures include:

-Doctor Abitbol has provided a short and concise treatise on the subject of vertebroplasty and kyphoplasty.
+Dr. Abitbol has provided a short and concise treatise on the subject of vertebroplasty and kyphoplasty.
 These two management strategies are becoming increasingly popular for the management of vertebral osteoporotic compression fractures that are refractory to medical management.
-Controversy often exists in medicine.
-This area is no exception.
-Dr. Abitbol however, has clarified the issues at hand while providing an excellent informative article.
+Controversy often exists in medicine, and this area is no exception.
+Dr. Abitbol, however, has clarified the issues at hand, while providing an excellent informative article.